enterspeedhq/enterspeed-docs/docs/integrations/umbraco/umbraco-tagging.md

 }
 ```

-The only tricky part to remember is that now we have defined view handle match for partial schema view, where _'item.contentType'_ value is an alias of our current block Element document type in Umbraco - _'articlesByTag'_.
+The only tricky part to remember is that now we have defined alias match for partial schema view, where _'item.contentType'_ value is an alias of our current block Element document type in Umbraco - _'articlesByTag'_.

 ## Creating a partial schema - Articles By Tag Block